-- Successfully completing an EOI does not guarantee nomination or the ability to submit a nomination application to the MPNP.
+- Successfully completing an EOI does not guarantee nomination or the ability to submit a full application to the MPNP.

 You must make sure that the information you provide in your Expression of Interest stays accurate and complete at all times.
 If your situation changes, you are able to update the information in your EOI after submission by logging back into your account.
 If you provide false or misleading information, your EOI will be refused and you may be banned from submitting another EOI for two years.